 You can also submit the completed TE application via e-mail to email@example.com

 Regionally accredited public and non-profit institutions of higher education will be considered for membership at any time during the year.
-The Tuition Exchange agreement is available online Click here to access the most current Membership application.
-You should return one signed copy by mail to The Tuition Exchange with payment of your one-time initiation fee of $350.
+The Tuition Exchange agreement is available by clicking here.
+You should return one completed and signed copy by mail or scan and email to The Tuition Exchange (firstname.lastname@example.org) with payment of your one-time initiation fee of $350.